KristinChen/nlp-coe/README.md

 # nlp-coe

-First week progress:
+Second week’s progress:
-1. Completed developing basic functionalities of remove_punct() and clean_typos()
+1. Completed developing basic functionalities of tokenize() and root_words()
 2. Tested normal arguments and some edge arguments on these two functions.

 To-dos:

-For remove_punct() :
+For tokenize() :
-1)	Not allowing user to input one back slash (‘\’) alone in parameter “include”.
+1)	Make the parameters’ expected format more user-friendly
 2)	More edge cases/dirty data to be tested

-For clean_typos():
+For root_words():
-1)	More nouns having specific meanings, such as brands (chewy), abbreviations (ASAP), jargons (call option), cyber lingos (lol), and locations (Maryland) are tested and currently failed.
-2)	Better pre-trained models more suitable for specific fields to be studied.
-3)	Allow users to input a dictionary indicating what words are corrected in wrong ways, and what are the proper corrections.
+1)	Allow users to keep original format of selected words and punctuations.
+2)	More edge cases/dirty data to be tested